Companies not deterred by bumpy journey to cloud services

 “We learned a lot of lessons in this whole process,” she said.
 “We had a very old traditional finance function.
 There was a lot of change in that process and we had to make sure that they [finance staff] could absorb that change.”

-According to Hutcheson, the primary benefits that Landcom gets from the system is actually in the forecasting tool that it had to implement, which it did quickly by narrowing the scope in the beginning.
+According to Hutcheson, the primary benefit that Landcom gets from the system is in the forecasting tool that it had to implement, which it did quickly by narrowing the scope in the beginning.
 Landcom was able to put all of its financial, project, workforce and financial reporting into PBCS with all of the planning and reporting in one spot.

 The biggest challenge for the finance department is learning how to “take advantage of this technology," said Hutcheson.